• For Individuals

 Behavior Architecture - Understanding Human Behavior

-Skills you'll gain: Case Studies, Decision Making, Human Learning, Applied Behavior Analysis, Behavior Management, Behavioral Economics, Human Development, Psychology, Critical Thinking, Empathy, Emotional Intelligence, Communication
+Skills you'll gain: Case Studies, Decision Making, Behavioral Economics, Human Development, Emotional Intelligence, Psychology, Critical Thinking, Culture, Empathy, Communication

 ·